 The title of this blog was inspired almost 40 years ago when I drove into West Virginia for the first time.
 I was on my way to check out an apartment that had been rented on my behalf near WVU, where I would finish my undergraduate degree in Chemistry.
-After I entered the state, I hopped on a 10-mile segment of the then unfinished I-79, the sign said “Welcome to West Virginia” with “No Facilities” screwed onto the bottom.
+After I entered the state, I hopped on a 10-mile segment of the then unfinished I-79.
+A sign near an unfinished Rest Area said “Welcome to West Virginia” with “No Facilities” on a small sign that was screwed onto the bottom.

 I have other blogs, technical work-related things, but I’m not going to point them out here.
 This blog is for the stuff that doesn’t fit over there, the things that stir my interest but can’t be precisely packaged, categorized or targeted to a specific audience.
 I hope this blog attracts some of my existing readers, but I am not trying to build an empire of influence.
 As I mentioned in my profile, I enjoy woodworking, cycling, and photography.
 Previous hobbies have included a 30-year love affair with a Triumph Spitfire and routine maintenance of a couple of Dodge pickup trucks.
 Automotive work is a hobby I set aside as the Triumph aged and cars became more sophisticated.
-I still enjoy building and maintaining mechanical contraptions.
-I am a member of Toastmasters, and the topics I write about here are some of the things I speak about there.
+I still enjoy building and maintaining mechanical contraptions

 I have also come to associate “No Facilities” with people, towns, countries and situations which can be described by a lack of resources, attention or opportunity or those situations where the status quo just doesn’t include everyone.

 I have a small but loving family that I introduce over time.
 They are important to me, but they share information about themselves, or they choose not to share and I respect those choices.
 The topic I started this blog with, influence, is centered on this family, they are the people who consistently influence the course of my life.